My God, My Portion, and My Love

 Without Thy graces and Thyself

-I were a wretch undone.
+I was a wretch undone.

-Let others stretch their arms like seas
+Let others stretch their arms like seas.

 And grasp in all the shore,